How to Boot into OS X Mountain Lion & Mavericks Recovery HD Partition on a Mac

 From the Utilities menu you can access Network Utility, use the Firmware Password Utility, and launch the Terminal, which lets you repair user home permissions, launch other apps, and perform other diagnostic tests.

-To reinstall Mac OS X Lion from the Recovery partition, you will need an active internet connection, although this isn’t necessary if you booted with a full Lion USB installer rather than the built-in Recovery HD partition or a disk made with the Lion Recovery Assistant tool.
+To reinstall OS X from the Recovery partition on a Mac, you will need an active internet connection, that’s because the recovery drive will download the remainder of the OS from Apple.
+However, the internet aspect is not necessary if you booted with a full Lion USB installer (or Mountain Lion, or Mavericks installers) rather than the built-in Recovery HD partition, or if you used a disk made with the Lion Recovery Assistant tool (again, or 10.8 and 10.9 recovery assistants).

 Note that if you deleted the Recovery HD partition, you can not access these features.